JOHNNYMACONNY/ybf-studio/docs/ux_implementation_roadmap.md

 - [ ] Create incident response procedures (`docs/incident-response.md`)
 - [ ] Final security validation and certification

-This roadmap provides a comprehensive path to transform AudioServiceApp into a modern, premium audio service platform! 🎵✨
+This roadmap provides a comprehensive path to transform YBF Studio into a modern, premium audio service platform! 🎵✨

 ---